-We may commence an investigation if we have or become aware of information that, if true, would tend to show that improper conduct has occurred, is occurring or is at risk of occurring.
+We may launch an investigation if we have, or become aware of information that, if true, would tend to show that improper conduct has occurred, is occurring or is at risk of occurring.

-We may also commence an investigation based on information that would not itself amount to improper conduct, but may be directly or indirectly connected with improper conduct or be part of a course of activity of improper conduct.
+We may also start an investigation based on information that would not itself amount to improper conduct, but may be directly or indirectly connected with improper conduct or be part of a course of activity of improper conduct.

 We may also commence an investigation:

 - despite a provision of another law of the Territory providing that the subject matter is final or cannot be appealed against, challenged or called into question

 - even if the subject matter is the subject of: